zhengkai-cloudian/hap-operator/README.md

 ## Operating System Requirements

-To install HyperStore 7.2 you must have a RHEL 7.x or CentOS 7.x Linux operating system on each host.
-HyperStore 7.2 does not support installation on RHEL/CentOS 6.x .
+To install HyperStore 7.2 you must have CentOS 7.x Linux operating system on each host.
+HyperStore 7.2 does not support installation on CentOS 6.x .
 Also, HyperStore does not support other types of Linux distribution, or non-Linux operating systems.
-If you have not already done so, install RHEL 7.x or CentOS 7.x in accordance with your hardware manufacturer's recommendations.
+If you have not already done so, install CentOS 7.x in accordance with your hardware manufacturer's recommendations.

 To install HyperStore the following services must be disabled on each HyperStore host machine: